 Let’s look at lessons we’ve noticed from talking to our clients at HR GO - and how what we’ve experienced will influence how businesses do things differently in the months and even years to come...

+The lockdown months brought on a national sense of camaraderie.
+Communities joined in solidarity to set up support groups or volunteer as helpers, with many of us coming outside to clap for carers every week.
 This feeling of all being in it together extended to the brand new virtual workplaces up and down the country, too.
 At HR GO, we all made an extra effort to bond and acknowledge the exceptional moment we were all living through.

 Now, as the national lockdown has eased, we’ve realised that this shared solidarity is something that teams can draw on for years to come.
 It sounds cliched but if you can get through a global pandemic you can get through anything, surely?